 Medical Association to be its

 representative at the Nuremberg Doctors' Trial and the prosecution's

 key witness on American medical ethics, Ivy testified to the high

-ethical standards of American researchers during the
+ethical standards of American researchers during the war, including

 those working in penal institutions.
 No American prisoner, Ivy

-reiterated, had ever been experimented
+reiterated, had ever been experimented on against his

 counsel strongly objected to Ivy's sanitised portrayal of American

 prison research and peppered him with questions about numerous penal